FinTechDevLondon/fintechdevlondon.github.io/_posts/2022-10-1-mdadm-raid-debian.md

 ---
 layout: post
-title: Setting up mdadm raid partitions on Debian Linux - Move exiting directories such as `/home` to RAID Array backed storage
+title: Move exiting directories to RAID backed storage with mdadm and Debian Linux
 ---

+## Move exiting directories such as `/home` to RAID Array backed storage

+In this guide, we will move existing directories on our Debian Linux system to RAID backed storage.
+For example, it is possible to move `/home` to a seperate RAID array, and integrate this in a way which is transparent to users of the sytem.

-## Setting up mdadm raid partitions on Debian Linux
+## Setting up mdadm RAID with Debian Linux

 I have written this guide to document the steps required to introduce raid partitions to a Debian Linux system after installation.
 The commands used are quite generic across Linux systems, so this should work on all flavors of Linux with minimal modification.